prernaadvani/whatsprernacooking/_posts/2021-03-04-black-bean-corn-quesadilla.md

   thumbnail: /images/quesadilla/quesadilla 6.png
 ---

-Upgraded from the regular cheese quesadillas to this and haven't looked back since!
+Upgraded from the regular cheese quesadillas to this and haven't looked back since.

 ### Ingredients: